 Most garden owners are often confused as to which exact plug to buy for their lawnmower.
 Well, the answer is pretty simple.
 Ensure the plug has a thread size of 10-12mm with a length of ¾-3/8 inch-long.

-- How long does a lawnmower spark plug last?
+- How long does a best lawn mower spark plug last?

 The longevity of a lawn mower spark plug depends largely on the size of the engine.
 But averagely, spark plugs can last up to 2 and a half years.

-- How to test lawn mower spark plug?
+- How to test best lawn mower spark plug?

 Maybe someone just introduced a new brand of spark plug or whatever the case might be and you wish to test run it.
 Firstly, ensure the engine is running and one after the other removes each wire connected to the plug.

 Secondly, observe the sound level of the engine, if the run speed reduces or increases when each wire is removed, then the plug is still in good shape.